 | AI & NLP Capabilities | 25% | Sentiment detection quality, theme clustering accuracy, emotion and intent analysis, generative AI summaries |

-| Multi-Channel Feedback Analysis | 20% | Ability to analyze surveys, tickets, chat, app reviews, social, emails, and CRM notes: across all sources, not a single channel |
+| Multi-Channel Feedback Analysis | 20% | Ability to analyze surveys, tickets, chat, app reviews, social media feedback, emails, and CRM notes |

 | Automation & Workflow Triggers | 15% | Auto-routing negative feedback, triggering alerts, assigning owners, closing the loop without manual effort |

-| Advanced Analytics & KPI Correlation | 15% | Connecting feedback to NPS, CSAT, CES, churn, retention, revenue, or product usage data |
+| Advanced Analytics & KPI Correlation | 15% | Connecting feedback to NPS, CSAT, CES, churn, retention, or revenue metrics |

-| Dashboards & Usability | 10% | How quickly teams can interpret insights.
+| Dashboards & Usability | 10% | How quickly teams can interpret actionable insights.
 Are dashboards decision-ready for different roles? |

 | Integrations & Ecosystem | 10% | Native connections to CRM, helpdesk, product analytics, BI tools, and collaboration platforms |